 Miles from Victoria (V) shown.

 V 0 VICTORIA (pop.
 82,653) British Columbia’s Capital city and a major tourist destination.
-Visitor Information: or stop by the visitor centre at 812 Wharf St., overlooking the Inner Harbor; phone 250-953-2033.
+Visitor Information: Stop by the visitor center at 812 Wharf St., overlooking the Inner Harbor; phone 250-953-2033.
 Attractions include the Legislative Buildings and the Royal British Columbia Museum.
-Have tea at the Fairmont Empress (pictured at right), a very popular event so book in advance.
+Have tea at the Fairmont Empress (seen in the background of the photo below); the tea is a very popular event so book in advance.
 Walk around Victoria’s scenic Inner Harbor.